 Student cards will be issued yearly to all students by the partnering college.
-Students must upload their photo to their on-line student portal account.
-Students who do not submit a photo will not be issued a student card.
+Students must upload their photo to their on-line partnering college student portal account to receive a student card.

 STUDENT INFORMATION

 Any information contained in the student file, including but not limited to AEI intake packages, placement forms, grade reports, attendance, acceptance of confirmation and enrolment forms will be protected and used in compliance with the Ontario Freedom of Information and Protection of Privacy Act.